 NOTE: Drains must be connected to local council requirements.

-Each case must be connected to its own waste drain See figure 3AC:
+Each case must be connected to its own waste drain.
+See Figure 3AD below.

 CAUTION: Incorrectly installed drain traps could result in adverse air leaking into the case or the drain becoming blocked.